rrmaram2000/AIPR_2025_Writing/README.md

 3. Click "Recompile" to generate PDF
 4. Link to GitHub for version control

+## Acknowledgements

+I would like to acknowledge the guidance and support of my advisors, Dr. Murray Loew and Dr. Elliot Levy, whose insights and encouragement were invaluable in completing this work.

 ## Important References

 - Kather, J.N., et al.: Multi-class texture analysis in colorectal cancer histology.
 Sci.
 Rep. **6**, 27988 (2016)